-Creggan Enterprises is a social economy initiative that was established in 1991.
-It has attracted in excess of £9 million to the area through the various projects and programmes it has initiated through a process of local ownership of knowledge, land and resources now located at the Ráth Mór Community and Business Centre.
+Creggan Enterprises as a social economy initiative (and more recently a charity), established in 1991, has attracted in excess of £14 million to the area through the various projects and programmes it has initiated through a process of local ownership of knowledge, land and resources now located at the Ráth Mór Community and Business Centre.

 Creggan Enterprises has since its inception:

 • Created 300 jobs to date within Creggan as a direct result of the 60 various enterprises and projects located at Ráth Mór, with an estimated £5 million per annum in wages being earned, spent and circulated within the local community.